surajraj99/surajraj99.github.io/_pages/about.md

 News
 -----
+- **9/19/2023**: Our team placed 3rd in NASA's Pushback to the Future Challenge!
+See the blog post written about the winners and our approach [here](https://drivendata.co/blog/airport-pushback-finalists).
 - **6/27/2023**: Gave a talk at European Society of Human Reproduction and Embryology (ESHRE 2023) on "[Predicting Embryo Ploidy Status Using Time-lapse Images](https://academic.oup.com/humrep/article/38/Supplement_1/dead093.147/7203204)".
 Our abstract was published in Human Reproduction.
 - **5/30/2023**: Our paper, "[Web-Based Social Networks of Individuals With Adverse Childhood Experiences: Quantitative Study](https://pubmed.ncbi.nlm.nih.gov/37252791/)", was published in the Journal of Medical Internet Research.
 - **4/10/2023**: Our team were quarterfinalists in the Advanced Research Projects Agency for Health (ARPA-H) Dash to Accelerate Health Outcomes.
 Our idea was a Bionic Pancreas system for diabetes monitoring.